 It is reasonable to assume that all asylum procedures initiated up to 2020 have become final and executive.
-Only 3 decisions on refugee status granted to 3 LGBTQI+ applicants from Chechnya.32 In the period 2021-2023, there were 57 asylum applications lodged by Russian citizens before the Serbian asylum authorities.
+Only 3 decisions on refugee status granted to 3 LGBTQI+ applicants from Chechnya.34 In the period 2021-2024, there were 79 asylum applications lodged by Russian citizens before the Serbian asylum authorities.
 According to statistical data from UNHCR, the 3 asylum applications lodged in 2021 ended with a decision on discontinuing the asylum procedure due to absconding.

-The available statistics indicate that 20 asylum applications were lodged in 2022 and an additional 33 in 2023 plus 1 subsequent asylum application.
-A total of 54 asylum applications were lodged in the given period.
+The available statistics indicate that 20 asylum applications were lodged in 2022 and an additional 33 in 2023 plus 1 subsequent asylum application and 22 in 2024.
+Thus, a total of 76 asylum applications were lodged in the period 2022-2024.

-Russian asylum seekers in the period January 2022 - April 2023
+Russian asylum seekers in the period January 2022 - December 2024